Adur Grasshoppers & Crickets

 29 April 2007

-My first juvenile grasshopper was also spotted amongst the herbs on the lower slopes of Mill Hill.
-It was the Meadow Grasshopper, Chorthippus parallelus.
+My first juvenile (=nymph) grasshopper of the year was also spotted amongst the herbs on the lower slopes of Mill Hill.

 26 September 2006